Learn about health careers including: doctor, nurse, medical researcher and pharmacist

 - Hold it Together (suturing) – College of Medicine: Medical Students will demonstrate and assist participants in learning how to suture a wound with the aid of a suture kit.

-A panel discussion with UICHSC-R health professions students who will share why they choose a career in the health professions, what it is like to be a health professions student, and what high school students can do now to prepare for a future career in the health professions.
-A UICHSC-R faculty / staff person will serve as moderator.
+Panel discussions with UICHSC-R health professions students are conducted using the virtual platform Zoom.
+Students will share why they choose a career in the health professions, what it is like to be a health professions student, and what high school students can do now to prepare for a future career in the health professions.
+A UICHSC-R faculty/staff person will serve as moderator.

 For more information, contact Vicki Weidenbacher-Hoper at (815) 395-5669 or [email protected].